Are Your White Flowers Flat? (Copic Marker Makeover)

 ARTISTIC MARKER + PENCIL

-Color Wonk is a next-level coloring school full of projects similar similar to White Daisy.
+Color Wonk is a next-level coloring school full of projects similar to White Daisy.

-My intermediate and advanced online workshops are based upon fine art techniques, distilled into fun and friendly lessons for colorists and shy artists.
+My intermediate and advanced online workshops are based on fine art techniques, distilled into fun and friendly lessons for colorists and shy artists.

 We’re not coloring with ye olde blending combinations— we’re thinking, growing, and learning.